 1. Moved out from the host family place. | 2.
 Moved to the 15th district of Paris then had an offer for my own apartment. | 3.
 The owner of the apartment passed away. |4.Crazy roommate- enough said. | 5.
 Escaped from crazy roommate then sharing a 50m2 apartment with 3 other people.
 Slept in the living room with a sofa bed as my bed (crowded but the awesome roommates made it fun), | 6.Co-sharing an apartment with a family. | 7.
 Moved to a new apartment and after a year, it had to be sold. | 8.
 Moved again to a new apartment with a roommate.
 All of -THIS- is just the living situation part.

-- Meeting so many wonderful people that I now consider as my second family, you will meet all of them in the blog one by one ;).
+Meeting so many wonderful people that I now consider as my second family

 Though all of that might seem a lot, it didn't stop me from feeling lost.
 I blew my 30th candle with joy and melancholy.
 Where do I go now?
 Will I find and live my passion?
 Will I be able to support my family and myself in the future?
-It seems everyone has moved on with their lives, building their family, building their career, and I, I was still standing at the crossroad.
+It seems everyone moved in lightning pace with their lives, building their family, building their career, and I, I was standing at the crossroad.

 Last night as I was talking to old friends, recounting our lives, something clicked.
 I realized that the 6 years that I have been living in France have accumulated to this point.
 It's funny isn't it?
 How sometimes the questions that other people pose, can guide you into your own understanding.
 It dawned on me, what I was truly passionate about is telling stories, and to learn about the process of how something / someone is built.